Configuration¶

 :

-$ jmp client delete myexporter
+$ jmp exporter delete myexporter

 Deleted exporter config '/etc/jumpstarter/exporters/myexporter.yaml'